nupur06p/ethernaut-challenge/Fallback/Solution.md

 ## Steps for the above challenge
 1. Call the contribute function and send 1 wei
-2. Send 1 wei to the contract.
+2. Send 1 wei to the contract
-3. Ownership of the contract is claimed.
+3. Ownership of the contract is claimed
-4. Use the withdraw() functiont to transfer funds.
+4. Use the withdraw() functiont to transfer funds